sabbir-subhan/appium-Python/README.md

 ~~- npm install appium-uiautomator2-driver@latest~~

-(for latest version of WebDriverAgent from Appium go to: https://github.com/appium/WebDriverAgent.git and place it in /usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/)
+~~(for latest version of WebDriverAgent from Appium go to: https://github.com/appium/WebDriverAgent.git and place it in /usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/)~~

 - cd /usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/WebDriverAgent
 - mkdir -p Resources/WebDriverAgent.bundle
-- ./Scripts/bootstrap.sh
+- ./Scripts/bootstrap.sh (there maybe some errors about Inspector)
 - open WebDriverAgent.xcodeproj (in Xcode change the Signing certificates to development) -- set iOS Developer in Build Settings and add unique
 BundleID and choose dev Team (if there are some warnings after build, for example, no config file, try to resolved them - set "no" dor project settings file

-- to test WebDriverAgent on real device use CLI command: xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=4b15c4284897fa6f9b4c5205325a9cece997ad35' test  --id is a UDID of the device
+(- to test WebDriverAgent on real device use CLI command: xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=4b15c4284897fa6f9b4c5205325a9cece997ad35' test  --id is a UDID of the device
 Last line output after using above command should be; "Listening on USB".
 Then you are all set!

-THIS IS NOT MANDATORY (Appium should handle it, only signing WebDriverAgent code in Xcode maybe necessary)
+THIS IS NOT MANDATORY (Appium should handle it, only signing WebDriverAgent code in Xcode maybe necessary))

 - id = UDID from real device - open iTunes with connected device and click on serial number or use terminal command: "idevice_id -l"